 - Reduction in handoff delays between functions

-- Increased innovation metrics for cross-functional teams
+- Innovation metrics for cross-functional teams

-- Improved problem resolution timeframes
+- Faster problem resolution

 - Higher stakeholder satisfaction with collaborative deliverables